codenamephp/chef.cookbook.chef/MIGRATION.md

 The repository isn't added automatically anymore.
 Also the 'current' channel is now the default (was 'stable' before).

-To keep the current behaviour add the `codenamephp_chef_repository` resource first and set the `channel` property to 'stable'
+To keep the current behavior add the `codenamephp_chef_repository` resource first and set the `channel` property to 'stable'

 ```ruby
 codenamephp_chef_workstation 'Install chef-workstation'